Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S2. Influence of Coulomb interactions

-\subsection{S2.
+\section{S2.
 Influence of Coulomb interactions}

-\subsubsection{S2A.
+\subsection{S2A.
 Influence of Coulomb interaction along the transport on the entanglement pointer}

-In real experiments, it is commonly hard to conduct experiments in samples with filling factor one.
-Actually, following materials of S5B, a sample with filling factor one might suffer from non-linearity that increases the complexity of measurement and theoretical analysis.
-Experiments thus prefer samples with higher filling factors where inter-channel interactions are supposed to be taken into consideration.
-In this section, we consider a filling factor two system of Fig.\,\ref{fig:experimental_structure}, where each edge hosts two chiral channels.
+In real experiments, a sample with filling factor one might suffer from non-linearity that increases the complexity of measurement and theoretical analysis (cf. Sec.~S5B).
+The samples with higher filling factors are more suitable in this respect.
+However, in such samples the inter-channel interactions are present, which should be taken into consideration.
+In this section, we consider a system with the filling factor 2, shown in Fig.\,\ref{fig:experimental_structure}, where each edge hosts two chiral channels.
 Only the outer channels (i.e., channels $A1$ and $B1$) receive signals that are diluted at two diluters located at $x = 0$, with the corresponding transmission probabilities $\mathcal{T}_A$ and $\mathcal{T}_B$, respectively.
-Meanwhile, only fermions in $A1$ and $B1$ tunnel through the central QPC (located at $x = l$) with the transmission probability $\mathcal{T}$, through which a non-vanishing entanglement between two subsystems (the upper subsystem $A1$, $A2$, and the lower subsystem $B1$, $B2$) is established.
+Only fermions in channels $A1$ and $B1$ tunnel through the central QPC (located at $x = l$) with the transmission probability $\mathcal{T}$, through which a non-vanishing entanglement between two subsystems (the upper subsystem $A1$, $A2$, and the lower subsystem $B1$, $B2$) is established.

-Fermions in the inner two channels (i.e., $A2$ and $B2$), in contrast, pass through two diluters with full transmission, and can not witness the presence of the central QPC.
-They influence our results via Coulomb-interacting with fermions in two outer channels.
-In this section we consider only the interaction along the interfering arms.
-The influence of interaction in the central QPC will be included in S2.
+Fermions in the inner two channels (i.e., $A2$ and $B2$), in contrast, pass through two diluters with full transmission, and cannot directly witness the presence of the central QPC.
+They influence our results via the Coulomb interaction with fermions in the two outer channels.
+In this section, we consider only the interaction along the middle arms of the device.
+The influence of interaction in the central QPC will be included in Sec.~S2C.